-South by Southwest SXSW 2017: Festival Denies ‘Misleading’ Immigration Scandal
+South By Southwest SXSW 2017: Festival Denies ‘Misleading’ Immigration Scandal

 “I’m not interested in aligning myself with an institution that interacts with immigration authorities as a means of controlling where art is shared and performed, and who makes money off of it.
 This festival uses an imperialist model and prioritizes centralizing and packaging culture over communities & people’s safety.”

-In a follow-up post, he further clarified his statement by attacking South by Southwest itself for contributing to a widespread gentrification problem that has hit Austin, Texas, in the years since the festival has become an internationally recognized arts showcase.
+In a follow-up post, he further clarified his statement by attacking South by Southwest itself for contributing to a widespread gentrification problem that has hit Austin, Texas, in the years since the festival has become an internationally-recognized arts showcase.

 “It’s no secret that SXSW has played a huge role in the process of Austin’s rapid gentrification.
 The whole festival exists to the detriment of working class people & people of color in Austin.
 That they’re willing to threaten deportation is enough evidence for me that they don’t care about anyone including the artists that lend them their legitimacy when we allow our alignment with institutions like this to be our metric for success as artists we are seriously failing.”